DenisSilent/Eleanor/README.md

 * [RSV](https://www.nexusmods.com/stardewvalley/mods/7286) - should be fully compatible (there might be bugs; if you report them, I'll try my best to fix them)
 * [ES](https://www.nexusmods.com/stardewvalley/mods/5787) - should be fully compatible (there might be bugs; if you report them, I'll try my best to fix them)
 * Other NPC mods:
   ...
 I'll be honest - this mod *might or might not* work with NPC mods you use.
 I expect many bugs with many NPCs; if you report them, I'll try my best to fix them.
 For festivals, I work by LemurKat's method "First in gets priority" which is described [here.](https://lemurkat.wordpress.com/2021/11/13/help-theyre-overlapping-at-a-festival/) And as my mod is pretty new, I expect A LOT of festival moves on my side.
+BTW, Eleanor will react to these NPC mods: BTW, she also reacts to some events from Always Raining in the Valley, Alecto, Lavril, Lucikiel, RSV, Leilani, Jorts and Jean, Rodney and Yri (incompatible in 1.6).
 * Other mods:
   There shouldn't be any technical incompatibility, but there might be some things that might not be 100% "lore friendly", so compatible, but:
   ...only time will tell...